Knitting Hints: A Simple Guide to Blocking

 Sometimes with blocking, you can stretch your wet knitwear too much and it takes the life out of the yarn.
 Your knitwear will then just kind of hang instead of hug your body.
 Over-blocking can also flatten out cables or other textured stitches if they are pulled too much when blocking.
 If you like the look of your stitches, sometimes it's best to just spot block the areas that need it (like a curling edge) and leave to design area alone.

-For the red sweater to the right, I only pinned and blocked the edge to combat some curling.
+For the red sweater above, I only pinned and blocked the edge to combat some curling.
 I left the rest of the cardigan unblocked so as not to lose the texture of the stitches and the spring of the knitted fabric.
 Otherwise, the front panels would droop and hang.

 Something to use as a blocking mat: there are many fancy blocking mats on the market and you can find them in knitting stores and on websites.
 Some mats have gridlines so you can make sure your sides are straight.
 Many knitting suppliers sell foam mats made up of interlocking tiles that allow you to adjust the size.